-It’s been five years since my son was stillborn (seven since this article originally appeared) and in that time I have cried too many tears to count.
+It’s been nine years since my son was stillborn and in that time I have cried too many tears to count.
 I’ve listened to people give me their opinions – rude, kind or otherwise – I’ve changed jobs, added a few pounds and had another two children.

 I’ve also learned many lessons as I’ve walked through the corridors of grief.
 Many of the things I’ve learned have surprised me.
 I didn’t know what to expect when I became part of the saddest club in the world, but today I do know that I’ve made it through the hardest part.

 If you are early in your journey after experiencing the loss of a stillborn child, or anyone really, hopefully my learnings can ease your mind and give you a little bit of hope.

 You won’t forget them.

 I know you are afraid of this.
 I was.
 In fact the idea that I might forget my son was consuming at times.
 In the beginning, I visited his grave every day.
 I would lay there and play music or look up at the sky and think.
 I looked at his pictures from Now I Lay Me Down To Sleep every single night, falling asleep with my lap top open in front of me.
 I did anything I could to make sure he was a part of my day.
 I was actually pretty compulsive about it.